OceanJet announces multiple trip cancellations on February 7 due to tropical storm “Basyang”

 Founder & Chief Technology Officer (CTO)

-The software architect behind Pamasahe and hailing from Bacolod City, Elmer is a programmer with years of experience in web and mobile development.
-Responsible for developing Pamasahe from the ground up, Elmer likes to work fast and is obsessed with optimization.
-Outside of personal projects and exploring different technology stacks, he teaches coding to aspiring developers and enjoys playing RPG games such as Skyrim and Fallout.
+The software architect behind Pamasahe and hailing from Bacolod City, Elmer has years of experience in web and mobile development.
+Responsible for developing and maintaining Pamasahe’s codebase, Elmer likes to work fast and is always eager to try new technology stacks.
+Outside of personal projects, he teaches programming to aspiring developers and enjoys playing RPG games such as Skyrim and Fallout.